caffeineandfoxes/RGBtoPNG/README.md

 ##Note

-This program currently outputs image files with a 250px x 250px resolution, and has no option to change the resolution during execution.
-This is due to the amount of time it takes to generate all of the files and the processing power it demands.
-In future releases, this may be adjustable, but it must be noted that processing time may not see significant improvement until a new file generation method is implemented.
-Furthermore, this program will run until it finishes the operation or reaches an error.
-If you need to kill the program prior to either of these events, use your operating system's task manager to kill "Java SE Binary".
+This program demands a large amount of system resources, and is recommended to be run when your computer is not needed for several hours.
+From testing, the program can take as many as five days to run to completion.
+Your run time will vary if you choose to adjust the file size, as well as the specifications of the computer.
+If at any point you need to abort the program, you may need to use your operating system's task manager to "kill" the program.

+##Disclaimer
+I am not responsible for any losses, damages, or other consequences of running this program on your computer system.
+By downloading and running the program, you are accepting any and all responsibility for the program's actions.
+Use at your own risk.

 Enjoy!
 ======